-At Oakwood, Speech/Language and Occupational Therapists work closely with our faculty to meet our students’ needs in these important areas.
+At Oakwood, Speech/Language and Occupational Therapists work closely with our faculty to meet students’ needs in these important areas.
 We understand the impact of skills in these areas on academic progress and students’ self-esteem.
-The therapists and teachers frequently confer on integrating these skills.

-In our Primary and Elementary Programs, the Speech/Language and Occupational therapists go into the classroom on a regular basis to teach students important skills.
+In our Elementary Programs, the Speech/Language and Occupational therapists go into the classroom on a regular basis to teach students important skills.
 In addition to class instruction, both speech & language and occupational therapy services are available on an individual or small group basis.
 Families may choose to enroll their child in additional sessions based on consultation or evaluation with Speech/Language or Occupational therapists.

 Oakwood teachers and Academic staff work closely with on-site therapists to integrate